Skip to main content

 Portrait

-The editorial angle here is the counter or close-proximity seating experience, and it matters for how you plan your visit.
-Abalone-focused Cantonese restaurants often build their reputation around tableside preparation, precision braising, and the kind of detail work that benefits from proximity to the kitchen or a counter position.
+The counter or close-proximity seating experience is key, it matters for how you plan your visit.
+Abalone-focused Cantonese restaurants often build their reputation around tableside preparation, precision braising, the kind of detail work that benefits from proximity to the kitchen or a counter position.
 If the venue offers counter seating, request it: watching the handling of premium ingredients at this price point adds context to what you're paying for.
 For a special occasion or a business meal where you want the food to carry the conversation, that positioning amplifies the experience rather than just being a curiosity.

 The ¥¥¥ pricing places Uncle De Abalone in the same bracket as Imperial Treasure and Jade River, and above everyday Cantonese.
 That's appropriate for abalone-driven menus, where ingredient cost alone justifies the tier.
 Whether the specific execution warrants the price relative to peers is a question the Michelin Plate partially answers: the inspectors found it worth noting.
 For Guangzhou diners who have already covered Jiang by Chef Fei or BingSheng Mansion, Uncle De Abalone offers a more tightly specialised proposition.